Titan (rocket family): Missile retirement

 The 54 Titan IIs in Arizona, Arkansas, and Kansas were replaced by 50 MX "Peacekeeper" solid-fuel rocket missiles in the mid-1980s; the last Titan II silo was deactivated in May 1987.
 The 54 Titan IIs had been fielded along with a thousand Minuteman missiles from the mid-1960s through the mid-1980s.

 A number of Titan I and Titan II missiles have been distributed as museum displays across the United States.

 Titan II launch vehicle

 The most famous use of the civilian Titan II was in the NASA Gemini program of crewed space capsules in the mid-1960s.
-Twelve Titan II GLVs were used to launch two U.S. uncrewed Gemini test launches and ten crewed capsules with two-person crews.
+Twelve Titan II GLVs were used for Project Gemini.
+Two flights were uncrewed and the remaining ten carried two-person crews.
 All of the launches were successful.

 Titan 23G

 Starting in the late 1980s, some of the deactivated Titan IIs were converted into space launch vehicles to be used for launching U.S. Government payloads.

 Titan 23G rockets consisted of two stages burning liquid propellant.
 The first stage was powered by one Aerojet LR87 engine with two combustion chambers and nozzles, and the second stage was propelled by an LR91.
 On some flights, the spacecraft included a kick motor, usually the Star-37XFP-ISS; however, the Star-37S was also used.

 Thirteen were launched from Space Launch Complex 4W (SLC-4W) at Vandenberg Air Force Base starting in 1988.
 The final such vehicle launched a Defense Meteorological Satellite Program (DMSP) weather satellite on 18 October 2003.